monirulmahim/ML-Weather-Song/README.md

-# Song Suggestion Depends on Weather 🎵🌦️
+# Python ML Weather song suggestion With APIs (Google, Telegram, Weather-Stack) 🎵🌦️

 It uses API (such as Weather-Stack, Youtube, Telegram) to retrieve the current weather conditions for that location.
 Based on the weather conditions, the program selects a song from a pre-defined list of songs that are appropriate for that weather.
 The program outputs the name and artist and Also link of the selected song as a suggestion to the user via Telegram Bot.